U.S. Corporate Law and Strategy

 This program is designed to increase your understanding of U.S. corporate law through a blend of interactive lectures and hands-on experience, including workshops and site visits.

 This week-long executive program will focus on several areas of corporate law that are relevant at various times in a business’s life cycle.
-Led by renowned faculty from Penn Law and experienced practitioners, the program will focus not just on the theory and doctrine underlying those areas of business and corporate law, but pair the theory with practice.
+Led by renowned faculty from the Law School and experienced practitioners, the program will focus not just on the theory and doctrine underlying those areas of business and corporate law, but pair the theory with practice.

 Through this interactive program, you will be introduced to several areas of corporate law theory and legal practice, including*: